Contents

 Why was the Kennedy Space Center built in Florida?

 The Kennedy Space Center was built in Florida because it is relatively close to the equator compared to other locations in the United States.
+This proximity allows rockets to take advantage of the Earth's rotation during launches.
+The positioning also enables rockets to launch eastward over the Atlantic Ocean, minimizing risks to populated areas in case of launch failures.

-What are the Kennedy Space Center timings?
+Is the Kennedy Space Center wheelchair accessible?